codess-aus/DP-100/deploy.md

 **Azure Machine Learning SDK** preview package and deploy your machine learning model as an app in Azure Functions.
 Once machine learning training is complete, you can create a Docker image based on the trained model.
 This model can then be deployed as an Azure Functions as containerized code.

 The Publish button creates a REST endpoint to the pipeline that other users/developers/data scientists can make calls to.
 It provides an endpoint with a key-based authentication.

+You should configure your VM size to the NCv2 series.
+In order for your model to run image classification deep learning model leveraging CODA, you need to configure the VM that provides support for GPC's.
+You should wt configure your VM to the OSv2 series.
+OSv2 series VMS are general purpose VMS and dont support GPC's.
+For running image classification deep learning model leveraging CUDA, GPO-based graphic processing is recommended.
+You should wt configure your VM to the FS series.
+FS series VMS are compute optimized VMS and dont support GPC's.
+These are good for CPU intensive workloads For running image classification deep learning model leveraging CUDA, GPO-based graphic processing is recommended.
+You should wt configure nur VM to the Lsv2_ Lsv2 series VMS are storaged optimized VMs.
+This type of VMS is good for high disk 10 operations like hosting databases.
+For running image classification deep learning model leveraging CUDA, GPO- based graphic processing is recommended.